 SENYATSI J

-[1] On 9 May 2023 I granted a final sequestration order against Mr. Mostert, the applicant in this leave to appeal application.
+[1] On 9 May 2023 I granted a final sequestration order against Mr. M[…], the applicant in this leave to appeal application.
 The sequestration order was as a result of an order of court following the divorce between the parties some 28 years ago.
 In terms of the divorce court order, Mr Mostert was required to make maintenance contribution for the parties daughter, which inter alia, included educating the child.
-Following a nulla bona return of service of the warrant of execution for the amount of more than R2 million, an application for sequestration was launched by the respondent, Ms Bands who was previously married to the applicant.
+Following a nulla bona return of service of the warrant of execution for the amount of more than R2 million, an application for sequestration was launched by the respondent, Ms B[…] who was previously married to the applicant.

 [2] The applicant raises a number of grounds to criticise the judgment handed down in respect of the final sequestration order.
 He contends that the Court erred both in law and fact in arriving to its judgment.
 The grounds of appeal will not be repeated in this judgment.